sarahgoodwin93/project1-The-Hike-Site/README.md

 The navigation bar stays in the same place for each page, which allows people to navigate throughout the site without having to use a ‘back’ button, and allows them to access all areas of the site at any time.

 ![Nav Bar] SCRENSHOT

+### Hero Image

+As the first thing users the hero image needs to capture their attention and make them want to stay on the site.
+It also shows that they have arrived at the correct place as it clearly shows both mountains and lochs which Scotland hikes are famous for.

 ### Home